 Have you noticed them?
 These mule mug-adjacent, opaque, metallic wine glasses make an appearance in multiple episodes of Love Is Blind: clutched by Shaina in the pods, in the hands of every cast member at a Chicago beach party, and most egregiously, being used by Jarette for coffee in the morning…

-“Those gold goblets should’ve died with the Roman Empire,” insists senior editor, Arati.
+“Those gold goblets should’ve died with the Roman Empire,” insists Home52 editorial lead, Arati.
 “They drove me NUTS, especially because they were the most consistent prop on the show.”

-Okay, I will admit I was recently given a set as a we’re-obsessed-with-Love-Is-Blind birthday gift, and I now treasure them.
+And, okay, I will admit I was given a set as a we’re-obsessed-with-Love-Is-Blind birthday gift in 2020, and I now treasure them.
 They’ll be making an appearance this evening along with some Annie’s mac and cheese and iced Sauvignon Blanc.
 See?
 I have absolutely no place judging anyone.

 If you’re intent on having them around for a rewatch viewing party, or simply want to channel your inner “content creator,” we've gathered some ideas for where you can purchase similar chalices.
-While the exact ones (confirmed by a LIB producer) are currently sold out, the glasses below are some really solid backups... just like Mark.
+While the exact ones (confirmed by a LIB producer) are currently sold out, the glasses below are some really solid backups... just like Kyle is to Shaina.

-But if metal's not your thing (phew), consider these beauties:
+But if metal's not your thing, consider these beauties:

 Were you, too, totally thrown off by the gold goblets?
 Weigh in below.